 How to Start Therapy: Tips for Your First Session

-- Eye Movement Desensitization and Reprocessing (EMDR) Therapy: A specialized therapy for processing trauma and reducing emotional distress.
+- Eye Movement Desensitization and Reprocessing (EMDR): Supports trauma recovery and healing.

 A New Day Begins with Tennessee Valley Recovery